Auxilor/auxilor.github.io/docs/boosters/how-to-make-a-custom-booster.md

 **commands:** The commands that will be dispatched when a booster activates/deactivates.
 You can use %player% as a placeholder.

-**messages:** The messages that are broadcast when a reforge activates/deactivates.
+**messages:** The messages that are broadcast when a booster activates/deactivates.
 You can use %player% as a placeholder.

 **gui:** Config for how the booster looks in gui: the item, the lore, the name, et cetera.